Create a Nonprofit Online Storytelling Campaign in 9 Simple Steps

 2. Select Your Audience

 Your audience is not everyone on the planet.
 Seth Godin wrote in his fantastic book “All Marketers Are Liars” that to be a great marketer you have to be a great storyteller.
-However, to be a great storyteller, you have to accept the fact that your story will not appeal to everyone.
+To be a great storyteller, you have to accept the fact that your story will not appeal to everyone.

 So, what segment of the population do you want to reach with your story?
 Who will take the action that you desire — the action that will get you closer to your goals, as defined in step one?